Pool remodeling – demolition of the old retaining walls

 Remove retaining wall with angle grinder?

-So I cut vertically with a diamond blade, from top to bottom – and as deep as I could – into the retaining wall.
-Every 20 to 30cm I set a new slot.
+So I had my large angle grinder, my Flex, ready to hand to make the work easier.
+Using a diamond blade, I cut vertically from top to bottom – as deep as possible – into the retaining wall.
+I made a new slit every 20 to 30 cm.

-Then we went to the other side of the retaining wall.
-Exactly opposite the previously drawn slits I set again.
-Again from top to bottom and as deep as it could go.
+I then switched to the other side of the retaining wall and started again exactly opposite the slots I had previously made, again from top to bottom and as deep as possible.

-Due to the wall thickness, it was not possible to saw the wall completely in the middle, but I was able to reduce the stability enormously with this measure.
+Although I couldn’t saw through the wall completely in the middle due to its thickness, I was able to significantly reduce the stability of the wall with this measure.

-After I had slit everything, I set to work again with the sledgehammer.
+Once I had made all the cuts, I reached for the sledgehammer again.
 This time there was clearly more movement.
-Large parts of the wall could thus be removed.
+Large sections of the wall could thus be effectively removed.

 Compressor and compressed air chisel remove the wall

-This was especially useful at the connection to the two side shuttering walls.
-I wanted to continue using these walls.
-So it was important to me to minimize any damage.
+This was particularly advantageous at the connection to the two lateral formwork walls, which I wanted to continue using.
+It was important to me to minimize any damage to these walls.

 Detach retaining wall from concrete floor

-At the beginning of the demolition, I was very concerned that I would not be able to cleanly detach the retaining wall from the concrete floor.
-The wall was not anchored to the ground, but the concrete was poured in a liquid state several years ago.
+At the beginning of the demolition, I was very concerned that it would be difficult to remove the retaining wall cleanly from the concrete floor.
+Although the wall was not directly anchored to the ground, the concrete had been poured a few years ago.

-To my astonishment, however, the retaining wall could be detached from the ground almost without damage.
-The concrete had not set with the soil.
-After a good 3 hours it was done.
-The demolition, which was originally supposed to take all day, was completed in no time.
+To my astonishment, however, the retaining wall could be separated from the ground with virtually no damage, as the concrete had not bonded with the ground.
+The demolition, which was originally supposed to take the whole day, was completed in just three hours.

-After the remains of the wall in the middle of the excavation pit had been backfilled, I could devote myself to the excavations on the west side.
+After the remains of the wall in the middle of the excavation had been heaped up, I was able to turn my attention to the excavations on the west side.

 Notch round retaining wall – The angle grinder helps

-In order to get the recess clean and straight, I first marked the rounding at the corresponding point with a vertical line.
-Then I used the flex to make a clean cut from top to bottom in the wall.
+To get the recess clean and straight, I first drew a vertical line at the corresponding point of the curve.
+I then used my Flex to make a clean cut in the wall from top to bottom.

-Since this wall was not freestanding, I could not use a hammer.
-So I had to pick out that edge.
-Here, too, the small compressed air chisel showed enormous strength.
-After only 30 minutes, the two edges on the left and right sides of the western retaining wall were removed.
+After just 30 minutes, the two edges on the left and right sides of the western retaining wall were successfully removed.

 - Winkelschleifer mit sehr robustem Gehäuse für den harten Baustelleneinsatz